 Frequently, we see people who have enrolled in these health plans without truly understanding the pros and cons.
 In addition, Medicare Advantage plans do not work with Medicare supplemental coverage (Medigap).
 Senior PharmAssist is the coordinating site in Durham County for the Seniors' Health Insurance Information Program, and our staff works closely with the state SHIIP office (1-800-443-9354) to furnish individuals with the information they need to make informed judgments about Medicare Advantage plans, employer-sponsored retiree coverage, basic Medicare A & B, and supplemental coverage, in addition to Medicare Part D.

 Special Information for Pharmacists

-Senior PharmAssist and the state SHIIP office have created a two-page document to help North Carolina pharmacists deal more easily with Medicare Part D for 2013.
-Pharmacists may also reference a guide from the Centers for Medicare and Medicaid Services on closing the coverage gap.
+Senior PharmAssist and the state SHIIP office have created a two-page document to help North Carolina pharmacists deal more easily with Medicare Part D. Pharmacists may also reference a guide from the Centers for Medicare and Medicaid Services on closing the coverage gap.
 We hope you find this information helpful.